Musedikus/LibraryManagementSystem/README.md

 POST /api/auth/logout – Logout and rotate token version(This invalidates token so it cant be used again after logout, user will need to log in again)

-GET /api/books – Get all books (with search and pagination support)
+GET /api/books – Get all books (with search and pagination support) (authentication required)

-GET /api/books/{id} – Get a book by ID
+GET /api/books/{id} – Get a book by ID (authentication required)

 POST /api/books – Add a new book (authentication required)